understanding-the-connected-home/book/values.md

 ## 6. Sustainability

 Connected home products and infrastructure are computing infrastructure.
-As such, they tend to be software-driven, and their lifecycles are linked to the innovation cycles of the processor industry.
+As such, they tend to be software-driven, and their life cycles are linked to the innovation cycles of the processor industry.

 To avoid connected homes becoming the next main contributor to hazardous e-waste piles, we need to consider sustainability: